balena-io/docs/shared/general/container-ssh.md

 __Note:__ To run a command in a non-interactive way, you can pipe commands to the CLI's stdin.
 For example, `echo "uptime; exit;" | balena ssh <device-uuid>`.

-When an fleet name or device UUID is used as above, `{{ $names.company.short }}` ssh uses the {{ $names.company.short }} VPN to create a secure tunnel to the device and then forward SSH traffic between the device and your development machine.
+When a fleet name or device UUID is used as above, `{{ $names.company.short }}` ssh uses the {{ $names.company.short }} VPN to create a secure tunnel to the device and then forward SSH traffic between the device and your development machine.

-If an IP address or a .local hostname is used (instead of an fleet name or device UUID), `{{ $names.company.short }}` ssh establishes a direct connection that does not rely on the {{ $names.company.short }} VPN:
+If an IP address or a .local hostname is used (instead of a fleet name or device UUID), `{{ $names.company.short }}` ssh establishes a direct connection that does not rely on the {{ $names.company.short }} VPN:

 ```shell
 $ balena ssh 192.168.1.23